-I’m an Adjunct Professor of Anthropology at my local community college, where I teach Introduction to Cultural Anthropology.
-I also substitute for 100-level and 200-level French classes occasionally, and I volunteer weekly in an English as a Second Language class.
+For 6 years, I was an Adjunct Professor of Anthropology at my local community college, where I taught Introduction to Cultural Anthropology.
+I also substitute taught the 100-level and 200-level French classes occasionally, and I volunteered weekly in an English as a Second Language class.
 I received my Bachelor of Arts from Washington University in St. Louis, where I double-majored in Anthropology and Archaeology and minored in French.
 I spent my junior year abroad at University College London, where I took classes in anthropology and Egyptology.
 After graduating from Wash U, I attended Pembroke College at the University of Cambridge, England, where I received my Master of Philosophy in Archaeology.
 My thesis topic was a stone toolkit produced by Neanderthals in southwestern France.

 The word that best describes my teaching style is inclusivity.
 I want to make the material I teach accessible and enjoyable to everyone, regardless of their prior familiarity with the topic.
 My teaching methods incorporate a combination of written materials (textbooks, workbooks, homework assignments) and discussion.
 I realize that some people learn better by reading the material, while others learn better by talking about it.